Key takeaways

 Hiding transactions on banking apps

 "My wife and I have a joint credit card.
 She's the primary cardholder, which means she can see all my spending and her spending on the app.
 But I can only see mine.
 If I buy something, she sees it.
 But I can't see when she does.
 I could probably even the scales by logging in with her details on my app instead of mine.
 But it doesn't really bother me!
-We're very open about our finances and if I need to buy something in secret, I'll use a debit card. "
+We're very open about our finances and if I need to buy something that's a surprise, I'll use my debit card. "

 Do credit card statements show exactly what you bought?